giantrocketship/grs-standards/sections/dates.md

 ## Column Naming Conventions

-Use these naming patterns across all tables:
+Use these patterns across all tables:

 | Pattern | Type | Example | Usage |
 |---------|------|---------|-------|